MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

     }
     ```

-1. Examine the date property, which we trace throughout this article.
+1. Examine `DateProperty`, which we trace throughout this article.

 <!-- ====================================================================== -->